February 3, 2015 • 10 min read

 Mobile Ticketing: Validating Tickets Sold by Multiple Vendors

 How Event Promoters Merge Ticketing and Voucher IDs into One Validation Database

 Print-at-home and mobile ticketing are becoming increasingly popular.
 Therefore, it’s more important than ever for promoters to have appropriate access control systems in place.
 Why is this?
 Because print-at-home and mobile ticketing are easier to copy and re-produce (“fake”) than traditional printed tickets.

 Another popular trend in the ticketing industry is reselling.
 Most mainstream resellers coordinate their sales with the ticketing company responsible for the event.
 Using that model, all ticket IDs are stored in a single validation database.

 However, event promoters sometimes use non-integrated sales channels to promote their events.
 Tickets sold by those marketing services are often sold as ticket vouchers.
 Common examples include companies like Living Social and Groupon.
 These vouchers are generated by the service provider with the corresponding IDs stored in a separate database.

 This merged database provides a clear benefit for promoters and their venues.
 They are able to detect attendees using duplicate or fake tickets.
 The best part?
 This is true even if Internet connectivity is slow or unstable.
-For more information about how to use codeREADr for event access control and mobile ticketing, check out our Knowledgebase article on it.
+Click here to learn more information about how to use CodeREADr for event access control and mobile ticketing.